The Fund shall be called the 'North Yorkshire Police Welfare Fund'.

 Pensioner members of the former North Riding Constabulary, East Riding Constabulary and York City Police Welfare Funds who retired prior to 1 July 1968.

-The only non-subscribing member who may vote is the representative of the North Yorkshire branches of the National Association of Retired Police Officers on the Committee of Management.
+The only non-subscribing members who may vote are the Welfare Officer and the representative of the North Yorkshire branches of the National Association of Retired Police Officers on the Committee of Management.

 To relieve and assist Fund members, their widows, widowers and other dependants, who are in conditions of need, hardship or distress where assistance is not forthcoming from any other source; similarly, to assist officers of other forces who have retired on pension, their widows, widowers and other dependants resident in North Yorkshire.
 In particular the Management Committee shall have the following powers: